-Na+ is the predominant ion in the extracellular fluid (ECF).
+Na+ (and its associated anions) are the predominant ions in the extracellular fluid (ECF).
 Because Na+ and its associated anions are non-penetrating solutes, they produce an osmotic pressure that holds water in the ECF.
 Because the osmolarity of the ECF is kept constant, the amount of Na+ in the body determines the volume of the ECF.

-To maintain the volume of the ECF constant, the amount of Na+ excreted needs to match Na+ input by the diet.
+To maintain the volume of the ECF, the amount of Na+ excreted needs to match Na+ intake via the diet.
 On a typical day, a large amount of Na+ is filtered, and nearly 99% of filtered Na+ is reabsorbed.

 The figure provides an overview of Na+ reabsorption along the nephron.
-In different segments of the renal tubule, there are different proteins (co-transporters, counter-transporters, or channels) on the apical surface of tubule cells that mediate Na+ reabsorption.
+In different segments of the renal tubule, there are different proteins (cotransporters, countertransporters, or channels) on the apical surface of tubule cells that mediate Na+ reabsorption (see the figures on the lecture outline).
 The numbers in parentheses indicate the percent of Na+ reabsorption that typically occurs in that segment.
 Specific proteins involved in Na+ reabsorption are the targets of diuretics, drugs that increase urine flow by decreasing Na+ reabsorption (see web page on diuretics).

 Although the apical transporters differ along the length of the renal tubule, one thing that is always true is that the energy for Na+ reabsorption depends upon the Na+ concentration gradient.
 Na+ moves readily across the apical membrane of cells of the renal tubule because the Na+ concentration is high in the ECF and low inside of cells.
 The Na+ gradient is established by the Na+/K+-ATPase, which pumps Na+ across the basolateral membrane.

 What is the effect of aldosterone?
 Aldosterone saves salt.
-It works to increase Na+ reabsorption by promoting the expression of all the channels and pumps depicted in the figure.
+It works to increase Na+ reabsorption by promoting the expression of both of the channels and the Na+/K+-ATPase depicted in the figure.

 Aldosterone secretion is stimulated by angiotensin II.
-Recall that the limiting step for the formation of angiotensin II is the hormone renin, which is released by the juxtaglomerular cells located in the afferent arteriole of the kidney.
+Recall that the limiting step for the formation of angiotensin II is the hormone renin, which is released by the juxtaglomerular cells located in the afferent arteriole.
 The juxtaglomerular cells are stimulated to secrete renin by three mechanisms, all of which are activated in response to decreased ECF volume.

 The juxtaglomerular cells are part of the juxtaglomerular apparatus, a structure that is present in every nephron.
 For each nephron, the first part of the distal tubule is nestled right near the afferent arteriole.
 A specialized portion of the distal tubule, known as the macula densa, is set up to sense the amount of Na+ flowing through the distal tubule.
 Decreased Na+ sensed by the macula densa cells elicits a signal that stimulates renin secretion by the juxtaglomerular cells.